Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets: Intersection cuts through interpolation

-In this section we consider the case in which the base set is either the epigraph or lower level set of a convex function and the forbidden set corresponds to a split set.
-Our cut construction approach is based on a simple interpolation technique that can be more naturally explained for epigraphs of specially structured functions.
+In this section we consider the case in which the base set is either the epigraph, lower level set, or a section of the epigraph of a convex function and the forbidden set corresponds to a split, t-inclusive split, or a k-branch split.
+Our cut construction approach is based on a simple interpolation technique that can be more naturally explained for splits and epigraphs of specially structured functions.
 For this reason, we begin with such a case and then consider special cases of non-epigraphical sets and discuss the limits of the interpolation technique.
-While the structures for which the technique yields simple formulas are quite specific, we can consider broader classes by considering linear transformations.
-We illustrate the power of this approach by showing how the interpolation technique yields formulas for split cuts for convex quadratic sets.
+While the structures for which the technique yields simple formulas are quite specific, we can consider broader classes by considering affine transformations.
+In Section~\ref{intquadsec} we illustrate the power of this approach by showing how the interpolation technique yields formulas for intersection cuts for convex quadratic sets.